blaix/prettynice/README.md

 myResponse =
     Response.sendHtml
         { title = "Component Example"
+        , head = []
         , body =
-            div []

             -- Counter.init takes Props as defined in the Counter component, -- and returns HTML/JS to render the component, -- including automatic encoding of the props.

             [ p [] [ text "Counter starting at zero:" ]
             , Counter.init { start = 0 }

             , p [] [ text "Counter starting at not zero:" ]
             , Counter.init { start = 123 }
             ]
     }
 ```